This post may contain affiliate links. Please read our disclosure policy.

 Most homemade salad dressing recipes can be made using the jar-and-shake method.
-Just grab a mason jar with a tight-fitting lid, toss in all the ingredients, and give it a good shake until it’s well-blended.
+Just grab a mason jar with a tight-fitting lid (or a cool salad dressing jar like the one pictured above), toss in all the ingredients, and give it a good shake until it’s well-blended.

 This slightly sweet, slightly tangy balsamic dressing is incredibly easy to make.
 Keep Honey Balsamic Dressing on hand for quick and healthy salads any day of the week.
 Works great as a marinade for chicken, too.

 Use it on this Strawberry Avocado Salad for a perfect pairing of flavors!

 The dressing is just about perfect in my estimation–citrusy, light, yet creamy-tasting.
 A simple mix of baby spinach, dried cranberries, feta or goat cheese crumbles, and some toasted pecans was complemented well by the Creamy Citrus Dressing.

 This light, flavorful Asian Slaw Dressing served on a coleslaw salad is delicious.
 It’s a healthy side dish that is perfect for the spring and summer months.
 Use this Asian Slaw Salad recipe for inspiration on what to serve it on.

 With only 5 simple ingredients, you can have this tangy, sweet honey dijon salad dressing ready to go!
 My favorite combo to add this dressing to is red leaf lettuce, apples, Craisins, feta cheese and toasted almonds.